Sep9

 Teaches how we don’t need any more revelations, what God has already revealed through His Word is enough.-(V. 5)

-Teaches how it’s not just about remembering Jesus, acknowledging Him, admiring Him, praising Him, or adding Him to our life.
+Teaches how it’s not just about admiring, praising, or adding Jesus to your life.
 But obeying and submitting to Him.-(V.5)

 Teaches instead of listening to the circumstances, the fears, the struggles, the failures, the discouragements, listen to Jesus’ Word and the forgiveness He offers.-(V5)

-Warns if not careful just like Peter we can get so caught up in doing we forget to listen.-(V.5)
+Warns if not careful just like Peter we can get so caught up in all the doing we forget to listen.-(V.5)

 Teaches how our plans must always take a backseat to Christ’s plans.-(V.5)